What is a Direct Payment?

 - Employ a relative who lives in your house (except under exceptional circumstances)

-- Buy services from, or services subsidized by the Local Authority, Health Authority or Housing Authority.
+- Buy services from, or services subsidised by the Local Authority, Health Authority or Housing Authority.

 - Purchase long-term residential care

 To qualify for a Direct Payment, you must have a core assessment carried out, and an assessment of the need agreed by a professional.
 If you have NOT received an assessment, please call Kent County Council’s Contact and Assessment Service (KCAS) on 03000 41 11 11 and ask to speak to the Children with Disabilities Assessment Team.